Run over everything.

 Strength to Weight Factor: We're not all Olympic athletes.
 Will an unexpected hard compression throw you off the bike?
 Can you handle a sustained beating down a 5 minute trail without taking a break?

 Jump Size: Consider the size of the jumps you like to ride.
 Some comparisons:

-Medium - Most table tops, small gaps, and head height drops.
+Medium - Most table tops, small gaps, and less-than-head height drops.
 Think Crank It Up to A-Line.

 Rampage - Big gaps, huge step downs, stuff that looks like it should be done on a moto.
 Red Bull Rampage, FEST Series events, Crabapple Hits, Dreamline, etc.

-Preferred Feel: A compliant setup will favour bump sensitivity and be easier on the rider.
-A stiff setup will favour support but will be more physically demanding on the rider.
+Preferred Feel: A compliant setup will give better bump sensitivity and be easier on the rider.
+A stiff setup will favour support but will be a bit more physically demanding on the rider.

 Right now my bike is coil sprung front and rear and it's incredible.
 It’s heavy, for sure, but I prefer the gob-loads of traction, composure, and lack of faffing.
 And while the front weighs more than before, it actually strikes a more level balance...